miklevin/LinuxPythonvimgit.com/journal.md

 Hello May!
 Come what may.
 This is month 1 of the 2 months I’ve got left at this comfortable little mountain cottage in the Poconos in the same neighborhood where I skied with my family growing up.
-I was a Philadelphian all my life, then I was a New Yorker for 15 years to be where the jobs were, and now I'm back in my old hood.
+I was a Philadelphian all my life, then I was a New Yorker for 15 years.
 Covid struck and I made like a shepherd and got the flock out of there.

-Now ny lease is up.
-It's time for change.
-I’ve got an itch.
-It’s time to scratch.
+Now my lease is up and it's time for a change again.
+I honestly don't know whether I'm going to be in the mountains for another 2 years or back on Staten Island where my kid is homeschooled.
+But either way, I’ve got an itch that's been with me for the better part of my life, and it's time to scratch it.
+You're here for the scratching.

 So let's launch this site properly, with my seminal article on a topic of passion.
 I’ve got 2 new little acronyms for you that will change your life:
 LPvg and ELTgd.

-That you’re reading this means that my success is assumed.
+Of course LPvg stands for Linux, Python, vim & git as is the domain name of the site you're on.

+ELTgd stands for something whose reality is confirmed by the fact you're here reading this.
 For you see, I’m an SEO (search engine optimizer) and getting you here is what I do.
 Making connections invisible-handedly is what I do.
 So, hi.
 Nice to meet you.
 You’ll be seeing me again because whatever you searched on or whatever link you followed, you wil again because you did ones.
 So stop reading if you will, but I’ll see you soon.

 Every Little Thing Gets Done.
 Or, ELTgd.
-That’s my new mantra now, Instead of ELPGD which resonates Help God, which I’ve been toying with lately.
-I’m improving it to ELTgd which resonates Felt Good.
+That’s my new mantra now, Instead of ELPGD which resonates ***Help God***, which I’ve been toying with lately.
+I’m improving it to ELTgd which resonates ***Felt Good***.
 Yup.
 When every little thing gets done, it feels good.
 Recently, I’ve started dispensing with a number of those little “makes all the difference” projects.

 LPvg stand for Linux, Python, vim & git as anyone who follows me even a little bit probably know by now.
 The v and the g are lowercase because vim and git are